dfandrich/fileviewinfo/README.md

 ## Installation

-The programs are written in portable Bourne shell and do not require compilation.
+The programs are written in portable Bourne shell and do not require compilation (the makefile relies on some GNUisms, however).
 Install them by running this command as root:

     make install